Road Trip To Canada’s West Coast

 Today you travel north to the Fairmont Jasper Park Lodge.
 Winding your way through Canada’s Rocky Mountain Parks World Heritage Site, you’ll be in the heart of the awe-inspiring Icefields Parkway.
 The scenic views of pristine lakes, ancient glaciers, and lush old-growth forests all provide gorgeous photo opportunities.
 Accommodations are at the Fairmont Jasper Park Lodge in a Lakefront Suite.

-Today you’ll set out to explore Jasper National Park, a UNESCO-designated World Heritage Site.
+On the fourth day of your journey, you’ll set out to explore Jasper National Park, a UNESCO-designated World Heritage Site.
 Traversing alpine meadows on your private guided tour, you’ll discover the park from inside your custom photo vehicle.
 You’re in ‘Bear Country’, so don’t be surprised if you see a Black Bear mother tending to her playful cubs.
+This is what a road trip to Canada’s West Coast is all about!
 Accommodations are at the Fairmont Jasper Park Lodge in a Lakefront Suite.

 Consider taking a final hike in Jasper before departing on your five and a half hour drive to Sun Peaks, a charming Alpine village in the picturesque Thompson Okanagan region of British Columbia’s interior.
 Stroll the pedestrian-only village or take the Sunburst chairlift to the summit to start your exploration from six thousand feet above.
 Accommodations are at the Sun Peaks Grand Hotel in a Deluxe Room.